Get ready. We're gearing up for our upcoming events.

 - Rotating parts with teeth that are used in conjunction with a chain and at least one other sprocket to transmit torque (measure of the turning force)

 - Can be used to change speed, torque, or original direction of a motor

 - All of the sprockets should be on parallel shafts with their corresponding teeth on the same plane in order for sprockets and the chain to work effectively

-Smarketing is the process of aligning the sales and marketing teams around common goals within a business or organization, focused on improving revenue.
+Smarketing is the process of aligning the sales and marketing teams around common goals within a business or organization, focusing on improving revenue.
 Separately, sales and marketing are like sprockets.
 When combined effectively, the marketing pipeline of visits and leads (teeth) are tied to sales quotas, or customers (chain).
 Just like a sprocket, there is no movement or clear direction without the two halves coming together.

-Our Philly Hubspot User Group (HUG) is made up of sprockets, where the HUG is the chain linking users together.
+Our Philly HubSpot User Group (HUG) is made up of sprockets, where the HUG is the chain linking users together.
 When we come together, we create this Smarketing momentum through shared information and resources.

-If you're a Philly HUG member or Hubspot user, looking at the process of aligning sales + marketing as a sprocket will help you visualize how to be effective.
+If you're a Philly HUG member or HubSpot user, looking at the process of aligning sales + marketing as a sprocket will help you visualize how to be effective.